 The client’s case opens up complications due to three occurrences:

-While there were these challenges, our leading attorney, Shilpa Malik, was able to explain the case to the USCIS by providing evidence of how the position would qualify as a specialty occupation.
+While there were these challenges, we provided evidence of how the position would qualify as a specialty occupation.
 Our law firm highlighted the nature of the employer’s business and the specific duties that the beneficiary would be performing as a business development specialist, which also requires a minimum of a bachelor’s degree in a related field.
 We submitted examples of similarly situated companies that often require a person to have a bachelor’s degree to qualify for the position.
 The challenge of the company being a start-up with less than 5 employees was met by proving that there was an existing bonafide employment opportunity and the beneficiary would be performing the specialized duties relating to the position.
+Nonetheless, the case was approved.

 If you are in a situation similar or if you are facing challenges regarding your H-1B petition through a start-up or a small company, please contact us for a consultation.
 VisaNation Law Group’s experienced immigration attorneys are capable of helping clients with documentation, legal representation, and filing requests.